an AI that is able to do multiple things (FIXME-anthropic defs)

 deep learning

-a type of machine learning that consists of creating large numbers of hidden layers of artifical neurons
+a type of machine learning that consists of creating large numbers of hidden layers of artificial neurons

 discriminative model

-a type of statistical model that describes the decision boundary to make a classification
+a type of statistical model that describes the decision boundary to make a prediction

 feature